Man Utd 0-1: Atletico Madrid: Late Joao Felix strike sinks Erik Ten Hag's side as Fred sees red

 Starting XI: De Gea, Dalot, Lindelof, Maguire, Malacia, Fred, McTominay, Elanga, Fernandes, Rashford, Martial.
 Subs: Heaton, Kovar, Telles Laird, Martinez, Eriksen, Garner, Pellistri, Van de Beek.

+Atletico Madrid, a few weeks behind in their pre-season preparations, made a raft of changes midway through the second half, to bring on Felix, Antoine Griezmann, Alvaro Morata, Koke, Rodrigo de Paul and Saul.
+It was ultimately this injection of quality which turned the game for the Spanish side.

-Christian Eriksen made his debut off the bench and provided a few dangerous moments for United, including a corner which saw Harry Maguire miss a free header from close-range.
+Christian Eriksen made his debut off the bench and provided a few dangerous moments for United, including a corner which saw Harry Maguire miss a free header from close-range just five minutes before Felix's winner.

 There will be a chance, potentially, for Eriksen and a few other players who did not start on Saturday, to play in United's final pre-season friendly against Rayo Vallecano at Old Trafford on Sunday.